 Unmet Need the difference between a student’s determined level of need and the amount of aid offered.

-Unusual Enrollment History (UEH) – The U.S. Department of Education (DOE) has established regulations to prevent fraud and abuse in the Federal Pell Grant program by identifying students with unusual enrollment histories.
+Unusual Enrollment History (UEH) – the U.S. Department of Education (DOE) has established regulations to prevent fraud and abuse in the Federal Pell Grant program by identifying students with unusual enrollment histories.
 DOE reviews enrollment patterns to identify those who have received a Federal Pell Grant at multiple institutions during the past three academic years.
 Once a student is identified as having an unusual enrollment history, Student Financial Services must review the academic history in order to determine if a student is eligible for federal student aid.

 V